Expensify/react-native-onyx/.github/PULL_REQUEST_TEMPLATE.md

 ### Automated Tests
 <!---
-Most changes to Onyx should have an accompanying tests.
+Most changes to Onyx should have accompanying tests.
 Describe the tests you added or if no tests were added an explanation about why one was not needed.
 --->

 ### Linked PRs